sydroconsult/QTalsim/docs/hrus_step_by_step.rst

 .. _elimination_hrus_polygons:
       Specifying values in this section has two different effects.

-      Firstly, soil polygons and/or land use areas that fall below the specified size or percentage are eliminated.
-All features with the same parameters are evaluated.
+      This part of the plugin was implemented to eliminate small polygons.
+Soil polygons and/or land use areas that fall below the specified size or percentage are eliminated.
-      The percentage is calculated by comparing the size of the polygon to its sub-basin's area.
+      The percentage of all features with the same parameters is calculated by comparing the size of the polygons to its sub-basin's area.
 These polygons are eliminated when confirming the soil/land use mapping, using the chosen elimination mode.

       Secondly, HRUs are eliminated according to the specified parameters (sub-basin, soil and land use) during the intersection process.
 HRUs that fall below the specified size or percentage share are deleted and filled using the 'Eliminate' tool.
       You can select the elimination mode from the drop-down menu (find further information